The Most Popular Baby Names of 2026: Trends & Predictions

 3. Nature names are still pulling in modern parents

-Ivy is a perfect case study.
-It is simple, soft and recognisable, but it also taps into a wider preference for names that feel organic and calm.
-That same instinct helps names like Willow, Hazel and River keep turning up in shortlists, even if they do not all land in the very top tier.
+Ivy and Violet are good examples.
+Both sit in the US top 40 (Ivy #39 stable, Violet #13 and rising in SSA 2025).
+They are simple, soft and recognisable, and they tap into a wider preference for names that feel organic and calm.
+That same instinct helps names like Willow, Hazel and Juniper keep turning up in shortlists, even when they are not all in the very top tier.

 4. Parents still want familiar, but not boring

 This might be the most important trend of all.
 The strongest names in 2026 are likely to be names that sound known, warm and socially easy, but still feel like a choice rather than a default.
 Olivia works because it is elegant and polished.
+Charlotte works because it feels classic without feeling dated.
 Theodore works because it sounds established, but not flat.
 Luca works because it feels current without being strange.

 5. Culture continues to matter, but subtlety matters more